spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/api/adding-files.md

 public function toMediaCollection($collectionName = 'default', $diskName = '')
 ```

-### toMediaLibraryOnCloudDisk
+### toMediaCollectionOnCloudDisk

-This function does almost the same as `toMediaLibrary`.
+This function does almost the same as `toMediaCollection`.
 It'll store all media on the disk configured in the `cloud` key of `config/filesystems.php`

 ```php
  /**